 Alice Munro wrote an article in 1982 describing how she writes a short story and how she reads a story written by another person.

-In a 1982 interview with Peter Gzowski, Alice Munro refers to the article.
+In a 1982 interview (a link to the article is no longer available) with Peter Gzowski, Alice Munro refers to the article.
 She notes that when reading a short story by another writer, she doesn’t go in to find out what happens.
 The content – what the story is about – is not what interests her.
 Instead she goes into the story in order to find herself in a certain climate.

 In the 1982 article, Alice Munro remarks that she can start reading a story from anywhere – “from beginning to end, from end to beginning, from any point in between in either direction.”